-There are basically three different types of metal detectors available: VLF (motion) detectors, pulse induction detectors, and multi-frequency detectors.
-Depending on your needs and preferences, some detectors can be used for beach, land, and water hunting, and others have features like better target volume control for hearing through a diver’s neoprene hood underwater.
-Many different manufacturers make metal detectors.
+Today there are three main types of metal detectors available: VLF (motion) detectors, pulse induction detectors, and multi-frequency detectors.
+Depending on your needs and preferences, some detectors can be used for beach, land, and water hunting, and others offer features like better target volume control for hearing through a diver’s neoprene hood underwater.

 VLF (Motion) Detectors: VLF stands for Very Low Frequency.
-These detectors are also called motion detectors and are best suited for land and fresh water usage.
-They react to salt and become a little erratic when the coil touches wet ocean sand.
+These detectors are also known as motion detectors and are best suited for land and fresh water use, as they react to salt and become less reliable when the coil touches wet ocean sand.

-Pulse Induction Detectors: Pulse Induction units are best in salt water because the pulse detectors are designed to ignore salt.
-These detectors pick up the deepest targets and don’t require motion.
-They will continue to emit a steady tone when held directly over a target.
-If you’re a scuba diving treasure hunter, this is a great unit for you!
+Pulse Induction Detectors: Pulse Induction units are generally best in salt water because the pulse detectors are designed to ignore salt.
+These detectors pick up the deepest targets, don't require motion, and will continue to emit a steady tone when held directly over a target.
+If you're a scuba diving treasure hunter, this is a great unit for you!

-Multi-frequency Detectors: Multi-frequency detectors are a little pricier than the other types, but they deliver the best of both worlds.
-The units scan with multiple frequencies and can therefore adjust for the soil composition and mineralization of the area you’re working in.
+Multi-frequency Detectors: Multi-frequency detectors are a little pricier than the other two types, but they deliver the best of both worlds.
+The units scan with multiple frequencies and can therefore adjust for the soil composition and mineralization of the area you're working in.
 Scuba divers also get some great use from these.

-Target Alert: Metal detectors use one or more audio, visual, or tactile alerts to let you know when the metal detector has picked up a target signal.
-Inexpensive metal detectors will emit the same beep tone regardless of the metal detected.
-More expensive metal detectors will emit distinctive beep tones based on the type of metal detected.
+Target Alert: Metal detectors use one or more audio or visual alerts to let you know when a signal is acquired.
+Less expensive detectors will give off the same sound regardless of the metal detected, whereas more expensive models will use distinctive tones based on the type of metal.

-Detection Mode: Many metal detectors allow you to change the settings based on the type of object you’re looking for.
-The four most common detection modes are coin, coin/jewelry, relic (buttons, buckles, bullets, etc.), and prospecting (gold).
+Detection Mode: This is a setting that can be changed based on the type of object you're looking for.
+The four most common detection modes are coin, coin/jewelry, relics (such as buckles, buttons, bullets, etc.), and prospecting (gold).

-Discrimination: Allows you to select which targets you want to dig.
-This can be very helpful because you can eliminate trash and only dig better targets.
+Discrimination: This feature allows you to select which items you want to dig.
+This can be very helpful in eliminating trash and only digging better targets.
 This feature is great on land or dry sand.

 Battery Life: Many metal detectors use common battery types such as 'AA', while some are rechargeable (no batteries).
 Running times can range from only a couple hours to over 30 hours of operation.